 Life is too short.

-England is maintained by volunteers and without volunteers inland waterways would not exist.
 I paid my moral debt by putting in volunteer hours to balance the training they enabled, and what an experience.
+I got first-class training and common-sense grounding along with canal competence.

-I got first-class training and common sense grounding at Canalability Little did I realize then how well this would serve me later.
-Canal boating is totally different to sea-sailing.
-It would take five years before it would dawn on me just how different it is.
+Little did I realize then how well this would serve me.
+Canal boating is totally different to sea-sailing and it would take five years to dawn on me just how different.

+2008, as far as I recall, was the year my wife suggested I wave goodbye to the tide ...
 It was also the year the Icelandic economy collapsed and focused perceptive people on the total worthlessness of money as an asset.
-Savings could vaporize overnight.
+Savings could vaporize overnight ... and in many cases did ...
+It was put to me that acquiring a canal boat might make sense

-It was put to me that the acquisition of a canal boat might make sense.
-It would bring me in off the sea, protect my funeral plans and allow me to discover the secrets of a hidden England that Canalability had opened my eyes to ...
-I knew about ditches, dykes, rivers and locks and I also knew I could write about them if I wished ...
+It would bring me in off the sea, protect my funeral plans and allow me to discover the secrets of a hidden England

 forestry volunteering